joeatodd/HiDEM/README.md

 # The Helsinki Discrete Element Model (HiDEM) #

-Author: Jan Åström, Maintainer: Joe Todd
+Developers: Jan Åström & Joe Todd

 This is HiDEM, the Helsinki Discrete Element Model, a particle model for simulating elastic behaviour, fracture and calving at marine terminating glaciers.
 Due to its computational demands, this code is designed to be run on parallel HPC facilities.